mnot/I-D/draft-nottingham-plan-b.md

 The Robots Exclusion Protocol {{ROBOTS}} allows Web site owners to "control how content served by their services may be accessed, if at all, by automatic clients known as crawlers."
 While this provides an effective way to direct cooperating crawlers' behaviour when accessing a site, it does not consider what happens afterwards: in particular, what is done with the data that is obtained through crawling.
 This has created tensions, especially when crawlers have more than one purpose, or when a purpose changes (for example, a search engine changes its user interface in a way that's undesirable to the site).

-{{?I-D.ietf-aipref-vocab}} defines a universal vocabulary that describes how content should be handled by AI crawlers, and {{?I-D.ietf-aipref-attach}} describes how that vocabulary should be attached to content in robots.txt and through other means.
-This allows sites to specify how their data should be handled in a manner that's separate to the question of how crawlers show behave when the access the site.
+{{?I-D.ietf-aipref-vocab}} defines a universal vocabulary that describes how content should be handled for uses involving AI, and {{?I-D.ietf-aipref-attach}} describes how that vocabulary should be attached to content in robots.txt and through other means.
+This framework allows sites to specify how their data should be handled in a manner that's separate to the question of how crawlers show behave when the access the site.

-However, it has become apparent that defining such a universal vocabulary necessitates imprecision, so as to be broadly applicable across both different implementations as well as over time.
+However, it has become apparent that defining such a universal vocabulary is difficult, because it requires broad agreement on sometimes hard-to-define concepts, and necessitates imprecision, so as to be broadly applicable across both different implementations as well as over time.
 As a result, sites may not have obvious ways state their preferences regarding specific behaviours.

-To address this shortcoming, this document defines a complementary mechanism: a robots.txt extension that allows sites to express preferences about how specific applications should behave in certain circumstances.
+To address this shortcoming, this document defines a complementary mechanism: a robots.txt extension that allows sites to express preferences about how specified applications should behave in certain circumstances.

 For example, a site might wish to express that it does not want ExampleSearch to use its content with ExampleSearch's new "Widgets" feature.
 ExampleSearch has registered a "widgets" control, so that the site can express this in its robots.txt file: